openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 Please refer to my [previous article](http://lizards.opensuse.org/?p=6680) where all the installation procedure is explained.

 At least after a wrong 11.4 version, and a first buggy 11.5 catalyst version, the new one
       is finally build and ready to install from the repo.
-Like for 11.3 I™ve clean up all previous version which are not xpic, so everybody can easily know which drivers he has to install.
-I™ve resigned all rpm with my key.
+Like for 11.3 Iâ€™ve clean up all previous version which are not xpic, so everybody can easily know which drivers he has to install.
+Iâ€™ve resigned all rpm with my key.
 And the tests made show them working.

 Warning